 Water cooler talk often involves ranting, complaints, and other negative communication.
 Some people may let off steam by venting, but if the majority of your conversations with coworkers have a negative slant, then it can impact your mindset.
 You don’t need to stop talking about negative topics entirely.
 Be mindful whenever they come up and try not to dwell on the subject or let it consume your entire thought process.

 You can become happier in your life when you feel good about your job and the company that you work for.
-By using these tips to find positivity throughout your work day, you can achieve this mindset every day.
+By using these tips to think positively about your job throughout your work day, you can achieve this mindset every day.

 Enjoy this article?
-Have more tips like this?
-Comment below or email us at email@example.com.
+Have more tips about how to think positively about your job?
+Comment below or email us at firstname.lastname@example.org.